 If you are keeping this loan for a long time, it may be better for you to pay more points up front to get a lower rate.
 If you think you will refinance this loan or pay it offer in a few years, you may want to opt for a lower rate and pay more now.

-Regarding interest rate, you may also want to consider whether you want to get a HELOC loan or a fixed home equity mortgage.
+Regarding interest rate, you may also want to consider whether you want to get a HELOCs or a fixed home equity mortgage.
 As we said earlier, these loans’ advantages and disadvantages are too numerous for this article.
-However, know that a HELOC or home equity line of credit features lower initial interest rates, but they are variable and can rise up to a certain limit.
+However, know that a home equity line of credit features lower initial interest rates, but they are variable and can rise up to a certain limit.

 That maximum rate varies per lender, but it is quite high.
 Also, after the draw period ends after five or 10 years, you start to pay interest and principal.

 A home equity loan has a fixed rate over the life of the loan.
 It will be higher than the HELOC initially, but it is locked in for life.
 You may need assistance when looking for the best HELOC rates.